GDG-Grand-Rapids/gdg_webapp/README.md

 Run `docker-machine start` to setup virtual machine

 * `eval "$(docker-machine env default)"` will set default as the vm's environment

+*Any changes committed to master will deploy to github pages.*

 ### Deploying Automatically